It Must Have Been Love: 25th anniversary reissue (2015)

 On the twenty-fifth anniversary of the song's release on the Pretty Woman soundtrack, Parlophone released a limited edition red-coloured vinyl on 19 May 2015.
 This single included the Pretty Woman version of the song, backed with the original 1987 release and the Los Angeles-studio performance (minus the live intro recorded in Santiago, Chile) from their 1992 album Tourism.
 The latter features pedal steel guitar performed by Greg Leisz, who is best known for his work with k.d. lang.
-The single was released on digital download stores from 23 March.
+The single was released via digital download stores on 23 March.

 Formats and track listings

 All songs written and composed by Per Gessle.